steven-mcdonald/murakami_translators/README.md

 - ##### Textacy Basic Counts

-  The textacy feature, basic_counts, provides some statistics on a supplied text which could be related to the translation style such as the number of unique words and the numder of sentences in a given text.
+  The textacy feature, basic_counts, provides some statistics on a supplied text which could be related to the translation style such as the number of unique words and the number of sentences in a given text.

 - ##### POS Counts